Driving Etiquette Tips

 Use Your Horn Sparingly

-• The light turns green and the driver in front of you is distracted
+• The light turns green and the driver in front of you is distracted.

-Do not use your horn to:
+Do not use your horn to

-• Vent your frustrations
+• Vent personal frustrations or road rage.

 Respect Emergency Vehicles